drowrin/orpheus/README.md

 Plus, I'm pre-rendering all of my markdown into HTML before the server ever starts up, so having a parser as a crate isn't that important to me.
 Still, I'm using several crates to assist in working with Pandoc from Rust.

-### Pico CSS

-I tried a few different CSS frameworks (including Tailwind) before settling on this.
-The ability to get a good looking site based on semantic HTML alone is very pleasant.
-It's also easy to configure, and I can step out of it with inline styles or custom css where required (though I haven't found many places this was needed).
-It helps that Pico's defaults are very close to what I'd want anyways.

-### Syntect

-This is the crate I settled on for code highlighting.
-I wanted it to be done in the backend, not deferred to client-side javascript.
-Unfortunately, I found Pandoc's built in highlighting to be a little insufficient.
-Fortunately, I was able to use this crate as a Pandoc filter fairly easily.
-So now I've got HTML5 compliant code blocks, highlighted in custom themes with excellent language support.
-Plus it's all part of the same render step as the rest of the html, and not a second pass.

-The only downside is that the CSS classes are a little bulky.
-It's brought my CSS up to about 20kB.
-I might be able to perform some SASS tricks, and/or remove some languages I'm unlikely to use to bring this down in the future.

-### Parcel

-This seemed like the simplest bundler for the job, and it works great.
-Unfortunately, HTMX needs a bit of a hack to work with bundlers, but it isn't a big deal.
-I wanted to use a bundler and include npm in the project so that I could take advantage of dependency version watching tools like Dependabot.
-It also means I serve a little less JS overall, and in a single file that compresses better.

-Despite this being an external tool, I run it from lyre as part of the build process.
-This is definitely the longest build step, but I cache it and it rarely changes.